rangelife/one-second-dash/README.md

 (NOTE DOWN THE MAC ADDRESS of the dash button spat out here)

-change BOTH Wifi Names back to Sweepy Nothing, save, apply
+disconnect laptop wifi, reconnect cable, hit http://192.168.2.254 again. change BOTH Wifi Names back to Sweepy Outpost, save, apply

 in this repo, add a line to dash_ssids for the new network name